RealAhmedKhairi/RealAhmedKhairi/README.md

 </p>

 About Me: <br>
 My name is Ahmed Khairi and I have grown an interest in backend development, system architecture!
-I try my best to aspire and inspire people in the tech industry and learn new things everyday.
+I try my best to inspire and empower people in the tech industry and learn new things everyday.

 🤝 Connect with me
 <p align="left">